Sony’s Organizational Structure & Its Characteristics (An Analysis)

 A Sony Cyber-shot DSC-S600 camera.
 Sony’s organizational structure (company structure) supports flexibility in the electronics, gaming, entertainment, and financial services markets.
 (Photo: Public Domain)

 Sony’s organizational structure facilitates business operations in the electronics, gaming, entertainment, and financial services markets.
 The company’s corporate structure reflects the design and system that determine the relative positions and functions of organizational members.
 Sony has changed its organizational structure to adjust to changes in the industry.
-The changes in the company structure support improvements in competencies, identified in the SWOT analysis of Sony, to address competitive rivalry in markets for consumer electronics, media and entertainment, and game services.
-These competitors include Apple, Google (Alphabet), Samsung, Microsoft, and Nintendo, as well as Disney and Netflix.
+The changes in this company structure support improvements in competencies, identified in the SWOT analysis of Sony, to address competitive rivalry in markets for consumer electronics, media and entertainment, and game services.
+Competitors include Apple, Google (Alphabet), Samsung, Microsoft, and Nintendo, as well as Disney and Netflix.
 As a major global business, Sony has an organizational structure for addressing challenges in current global market conditions.

 Changes in its organizational structure have increased Sony’s business resilience.
 The company’s new corporate structure ensures effectiveness in focusing on key business segments and the most profitable products.
 The current company structure and organizational design ensure the fulfillment of business goals based on Sony’s mission statement and vision statement and their influence on strategic decisions, especially among top leaders and managers at the company’s headquarters in Japan.